-As a leader, you set the tone for the work environment and impact attitudes of those with whom you interact.
-Your personal attitude and the way you interact with others greatly influences the lives of those around you, especially employees and customers.
-Your mind-set further impacts your motivation level, choices made, habits, overall demeanor, and how you show up in life.
+As a leader, you set the tone for the work environment and impact the attitudes of those with whom you interact.
+Your personal attitude and the way you interact with others greatly influence the lives of those around you, especially employees and customers.
+Choosing your state of mind further impacts your motivation level, choices made, habits, overall demeanor, and how you show up in life.

-Your state of mind is a choice that drives how you approach situations at work and determines to a great extent your overall success as a leader and the results of those you lead.
+Your state of mind depending on choosing the option that drives how you approach situations at work and determines to a great extent your overall success as a leader and the results of those you lead.

 Ask yourself the following questions:

 - Are you unhappy or negative at work?

 - Do you trust your employees and your boss?

 - Are you critical and judgmental of employees and coworkers?